 Relocation Assistance.
 For all employees, including executives, whom the Company asks to relocate, AEP offers relocation assistance to offset their moving expenses.
-This allows AEP to obtain high quality new hires and to relocate internal job candidates.
+This allows AEP to select new hires from the broadest possible pool of qualified candidates and to transfer employees internally across AEP's geographic footprint.